DataCurationNetwork/data-primers/curated.md

 Add any final changes to Curator Log
 </li>

-<em>This is a sample checklist for evaluating datasets against a set
+This is a sample checklist for evaluating datasets against a set of principles.
-of principles.</em>
 <strong>FAIR evaluation</strong>
 Findable: